ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 ### Task assignment

-Alice has attempted to send a message for Bob (you!).
+Alice has attempted to send a message for Bob.

 The message is in the “messages” folder.
-However, there are many *wannabe Alice's* who are not the real and try to confuse and scam you.
+However, there are many *wannabe Alice's* who are not the real and try to confuse and scam Bob.
-You cannot be sure which message is the correct one.
+Bob cannot be sure which message is the correct one.

 However, *the real Alice* was smart and she digitally signed her message.
 Wannabe Alice's have signed their messages too, but they didn't have the correct private key…

 Alice has shared her public key with a small twist; it is a QR code.
 What is the correct message?
+Can you help Bob?

 > You will get the QR code in Moodle exam.
 Return the secret part of the message in secret{} format.